Mithun-Nag/Amber_Apo_Protein_Run/README.md

 Production MD is automated using a **Perl driver script** (`production.pl`) which loops over multiple 100ns chunks

-Take a look at the production.pl in the scripts and edit according to need if requried to run for a longer time.
+Edit production.pl in the scripts according to need if requried to run for a longer time.

         .-""""-.
        /        \